The Affordable For-Sale Housing Program makes it possible for low- and moderate-income families to buy a home at a price

 You also need to be a first-time homebuyer (cannot have owned a home in the last 3 years) to buy one of these affordable for-sale homes.
 However, you cannot own a home at the time you purchase one of the affordable for-sale units.
-If you are a first-time homebuyer, you may qualify for financial assistance through the San Diego Housing Commission’s (SDHC) First-Time Homebuyer Program.
-A first-time homebuyer is defined as someone who has not owned a home for the past three years.
+Please note that SDHC First-Time Homebuyer Program loans and grants cannot be used in conjunction with the Affordable For-Sale Housing Program.
 You will work with a loan officer from our Participating Lender List to obtain approval for the first trust deed loan.

 There are homes in six developments with long-term affordability requirements that are currently owned by families and individuals.
 When the current owner sells the property, it must be sold to an eligible buyer.

 SDHC maintains an interest list for affordable for-sale homes as a courtesy to help to identify potential buyers who may qualify to purchase one of the homes.
 However, homeowners may sell these affordable homes to any buyer that meets program requirements, regardless of whether they are on the interest list.

 If you are interested in purchasing a home in one of these developments, please complete a Pre-qualification Application package and upload income verification documents.
 Valid income verification documents include: paystubs, Social Security award letter, child support order, or if self-employed, a profit and loss statement and tax returns for the last three years.
 After submission of a complete application and income verification documents, you will receive an email in 7-10 business days informing you of your eligibility.
 If eligible, your name will be placed on the interest list and we will email you when a unit becomes available to purchase.